Roland Frühstück

-Roland Frühstück (born 8 February 1958, Bregenz, Austria) is an Austrian politician for the Austrian People's Party (ÖVP).
+Roland Frühstück (born 8 February 1958, in Bregenz, Austria) is an Austrian politician for the Austrian People's Party (ÖVP).
 Frühstück has been, since 2009, deputy to the Vorarlberg State Parliament, and is currently serving as the ÖVP representative (klubobmann) in the state parliament.

 Education and profession

 Frühstück grew up in Vorarlberg's capital of Bregenz, where he graduated from trade school in 1972.
 Following his trade school, he passed his matura under the Business Academy in Bregenz.
 In 1979, he graduated from the Business Academy and began studying German and sports as part of a teaching degree at the University of Innsbruck.
 In 1984, he graduated.

 Frühstück's first professional job was at the Business Academy in Schwaz, where he taught for a year before HTL Rankweil changed back to Vorarlberg.
 In 1993, he led a professional career back in his hometown when he began teaching at the Bregenzer Bundesgymnasium Blumenstraße.
 Since 1995, he has been in various management positions of the handball club Bregenz Handball.
 His career as a teacher ended in 2006 when he became a politician.
 After the trainer of Bregenz Handball was dismissed in February 2012, Frühstück took over his position as a sports director.